olegkrivtsov/using-zf3-book-samples/README.md

 It is difficult to write code without mistakes.
 If you are reading the book and can not understand why your code does not work, you can download this repo and see a complete website in action.
 Moreover, you can use these sample websites as a base for your own sites.

-To download all samples as a ZIP archive, click the *Clone or Download* button.
+To download all samples as a ZIP archive, click the *Clone or Download* button above.
 When download is complete, unpack the archive to some directory.

 For description of each sample website and for detailed installation instructions, please visit these links: